Mjz86/C_colon/mcc.md

  7. import and export ajason:
- an ajason module is a module that is defined in a different translation unit, however we have a dependancy on this unit's executable, but we dont import its content, note that we can define ajason units in a module just by making the  definition, and saying exactly what needs to export, and what part needs no symbol imported.
+ an ajason module is a module that is defined in a different translation unit, however we have a dependancy on this unit is executable, but we do not import its content, note that we can define ajason units in a module just by making the  definition, and saying exactly what needs to export, and what part needs no symbol imported.

  note that scopes can either only depend on the dependancies or the wholw translation unit.